-The program's Website (http://coastal.beg.utexas.edu/thscmp/index.html) has been redesigned and has evolved during the 2006-2007 academic year.
-The color scheme has been changed to make it more appealing, and several exercises were developed as part of a National Science Foundation grant that utilize the data collected by participants in the program, which were added to the new site.
-An exciting new feature on the Website is field guides to Mustang and Galveston Islands.
+The program's website (http://coastal.beg.utexas.edu/thscmp/index.html) was redesigned and evolved during the 2006-2007 academic year.
+The color scheme was changed to make it more appealing, and several exercises were developed as part of a National Science Foundation grant that utilize data collected by participants in the program, which were added to the new site.
+Field guides for Mustang and Galveston Islands were added in 2007.
 The photo gallery has been updated as well to include all photos since the program began.
-Additional upgrades are planned that will enhance students' experiences.
-We received funding to create an interactive virtual field trip that will be a main feature of the Website.
-The virtual field trip will include lesson plans and activities to help students explore the geology of the Gulf of Mexico, Texas Coastal Zone geography and history, the impacts of rising sea level on Galveston Island, and many more coastal-zone-related exercises.
-We also intend to expand the site to make it more of a national resource that will be useful to teachers and students across the nation, who are not directly involved in the program.